leucinw/autoBAR/README.md

 # autoBAR
-A free energy simulator with Tinker software packages

-# Introduction

-Alchemical free energy simulation using polarizable AMOEBA and AMOEBA+ force fields.
+An automated tool for alchemical free energy simulation using polarizable AMOEBA and AMOEBA+ force fields with Tinker packages.

+# Prerequisite
+- python modules: `yaml` and `numpy`
+- compiled software: `Tinker` and `Tinker9` (if GPU will be used)

 # How to setup